 The 6th DOVE of Christmas

 Love.
-That’s what I got, along with the 6th Dove, for my birthday (which was yesterday, the 18th).
+That’s what I got, along with the 6th Dove, for my birthday (which is December 18th).
 Love.
 My wife and three of my daughters to celebrate with me and a warm birthday wish from my oldest who is married now and lives in another state.
-With friends and family, all important to me.
+Love of friends and family, all important to me.

 The personal messages meant the most to me.
 The ones from my daughters tell me my wife and I haven’t missed the mark in raising them to be young adults with their heads on straight about what’s important.
-The others tell me I have—in ways—touched people in ways I don’t consciously think of… just by being me.
+The others tell me I have touched people in ways I don’t consciously think of… just by being me.
 And that feels good, too.

 One year, I also got a surprise.
-From one of my daughter’s friends—a young man—who wrote a touching letter about how, over the years, he has come to view me as the type of father figure, and man, he aspires to be.
+From one of my daughter’s friends—a young man [now her husband]—who wrote a touching letter about how, over the years, he has come to view me as the type of father figure and man he aspires to be.
 Now, I’m not a perfect man—far from it—but I do try to impart, in subtle ways, some of what I’ve learned in life to not just my children, but their friends too.
 His letter was an unexpected and heart-warming gift.

 So, for my birthday, I got the greatest gift of all.
 Love.